ndyabagye/realtime-chat-go-react/README.md

 Ensure you have docker installed.

-Then cd backend && `docker build -t backend .`
+Then in the root folder `cd backend` && `docker build -t backend .`

-After that is complete, then run the backend using `docker run -it -p 8080 backend`
+After that is complete, run the backend using `docker run -it -p 8080 backend`

-## The install node modules in the frontend project
+## Then set up the frontend project

-From the root folder, run cd frontend && `pnpm install`
+From the root folder, run `cd frontend` && `pnpm install` to install node modules.

 Then run `pnpm dev` and open up the project on [http://localhost:5173/](http://localhost:5173/)